 - Dedicated IP-addresses for sites of landings and prelandings.
-For domains parking to sites with landings and prelandings, you will need dedicated IP addresses (one for land and preland, respectively).
+For domains parking to sites with landings and prelandings, you may need dedicated IP addresses.
+Usually it's used to secure the network in case of complains on the IP address.
 Typically, providers give the ability to add multiple IP addresses to a single server, average cost per IP address - $2 per month, so mothhly price for server increases by $2-4.
-If multiple IP-addresses are prohibitet - see previous advice.

 - Multiple servers for load balancing.
 For highly loaded projects, a special scheme for allocating roles.
 More details about it can be found in the manual in the section "Optimizing Performance".